Top Gun (2010 video game)

 Top Gun is a combat flight simulation game developed by Doublesix and published by Paramount Digital Entertainment.
 It is based on the 1986 film of the same name.
 It was released on August 17, 2010, as a downloadable game for PlayStation 3 through the PlayStation Network.
 The following month, it was released for Microsoft Windows through Steam.
 One of the film's writers, Jack Epps Jr., was involved in the game's development.
 Epps wrote new combat scenes and dialogue for the game.
-Top Gun received "generally unfavorable reviews" according to Metacritic.
 In 2011, the game and film were released together under the title Top Gun: Wingman Edition.

 Gameplay

 Top Gun is a combat flight simulation game.
 It is based on the film of the same name, and it retells the plot of the film, with the player taking control of "Maverick" in an F-14 fighter jet.
 Top Gun includes several game modes.
 In the main campaign mode, the player must complete 11 missions.
 The first mission is a prologue, while the next three are training missions, and the remainder are set over the Indian Ocean.
 Mission objectives include killing a target, shooting down enemy aircraft, destroying gun emplacements, and escorting a wounded fellow fighter.
 Weapons includes missiles and a machine gun, and the player's health automatically regenerates after a waiting period.
 As the game progresses, the player gains access to the F-16 and F/A-18 fighter jets.
 In Horde mode, the player is given a barrage of enemy aircraft to shoot down.
 The game includes online multiplayer for up to 16 people, through the PlayStation Network.
 The game also includes a cover version of Kenny Loggins's song "Danger Zone" from the film.
 The game includes various trophies that can be won.